Lean Six Sigma combines system design, problem-solving, and data-informed decision-making to improve safety, quality, flow, and reliability.

 Financial Services Innovation: Bank of America applied Lean Six Sigma to its complex mortgage operations, achieving measurable improvements in processing times, error reduction, and customer service delivery.
 This success demonstrated the methodology's effectiveness beyond traditional manufacturing applications.

-What Are the Lean Six Sigma Belt Certification Levels?
+Lean Six Sigma Belt Levels and Certification Explained

 The belt system creates a structured hierarchy of expertise and responsibility, providing clear career progression paths and organizational capability development.